sciknoworg/schema-miner/README.md

 ### 📊 Generating Initial Schema from Stage 1

 An initial JSON schema can be generated based on the domain specification document and the preferred LLM.
 Stage 1 can be executed using this [script](src/experiments/schema_extraction/schema_extraction_stage1.py).
-An example run is show below:
+An example run is shown below:

 ```bash
 $ python schema_extraction_stage1.py